Tetrazene

 Tetrazene is a chemical compound with the molecular formula H2NN=NNH2.
 It is a colorless explosive material.
 An analogue is the organosilicon derivative (tms)2NN=NN(tms)2 where tms is trimethylsilyl.
 Isomeric with tetrazine is ammonium azide.

 Tetrazene explosive, commonly known simply as tetrazene, is used for sensitization of priming compositions.

 Properties

 Tetrazene has eleven isomers.
-The most stable of these is the straight-chain 2-tetrazene (H2-NN=N-NH2), having a standard heat of formation at 301.3 kJ/mol.
+The most stable of these is the straight-chain 2-tetrazene (H2N-N=N-NH2), having a standard heat of formation at 301.3 kJ/mol.
 The eleven isomers can be arranged into three groups: straight-chain tetrazenes, four-membered cyclotetrazane, and three-membered cyclotriazanes.
 Each straight-chain tetrazene isomer possesses one N=N double bond and two N-N single bonds.
 Tautomerizations do occur between the isomers.
 The ionic compound ammonium azide is also a constitutional isomer of tetrazene.

 Organometallic derivatives

 A variety of coordination complexes are known for R2N42- (R = methyl, benzyl).